mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 # unknown date

-**question**: Describe a local search based approach for learning Bayesian Networks.

-answer: hill climbing / local search heuristic

-- start with an initial network structure – this could be an empty network (no edges), a naive Bayes structure (all nodes connected to a single parent node), a randomly generated one, one based on prior knowledge, etc.
-- choose a metric to evaluate networks
-- until convergence to a local optimum:
-	- generate neighbors from the current network through local modifications like edge addition, deletion or reversal.
-	- score neighbors.

----

-**question**: What is overfitting, and when & why is it a problem?
-Explain measures against overfitting on an algorithm discussed in the lecture.

-answer:

-- overfitting = poor generalization
-	- model performs poorly on unseen data. it has "memorized" the training data rather than learning the underlying patterns
-	- high training accuracy, low test accuracy
-	- unnecessarily complex, harder to interpret
-- measures against overfitting:
-	- cross validation
-	- pruning (for decision trees)
-	- regularization (ie. L1, L2 in polynomial regression)
-	- early stopping
-	- data augmentation
-	- ensemble training with diverse models
-	- simplifying model → simpler models are less likely to overfit as they focus on the most relevant aspects of the data.

----

 **question**: Suppose you have 5 convolutional kernels of size 7x7 with zero padding and stride 1 in the first layer of a convolutional neural network.
 You pass an input of dimension 224 x 224 x 3 through this layer.
 What are the dimensions of the data which the next layer will receive?
 Explain your answer.

 answer: